-Since so many of our articles and blogs are devoted to children’s problems and pathologies, I thought I would range outside of that territory to look at some of the applications of psychology to other, less clinically oriented, areas of study.
-There are many applications of psychology into the world of sports and enhancing performance in sports, so it appeared like a good place to start.
+Since so many of our articles and blogs are devoted to childrens’ problems and pathologies, I thought I would range outside of that territory to look at some of the applications of psychology to other, less clinically oriented areas of study.
+There are many applications of psychology into the world of sports and enhancing performance in sports, so this appears to be a good place to start.

 Another important aspect of performing in sports is motivation.
 Again, psychologists have studied motivation in many different types of animals, as well as humans, over the years.
 Motivation is a key issue with players, but it is also an important aspect of coaching players.
-It can be said of almost any coach who is successful that he or she is also a good motivator.
-Are there ways of measuring and teaching methods of motivating to those who lack such techniques?
-Sports psychologists would answer with an enthusiastic “Yes!”
+It can be said of almost any coach who is successful that they are also a good motivator.
+Are there ways of measuring and teaching methods of motivation to those who lack such techniques?
+Sports psychologists would answer with an enthusiastic “yes”!

 Adhering to training regimens and programs is also an aspect of sports psychology.
 That is, if we present a would-be athlete with a program for success, how can we best present that program so that the athlete follows it to achieve the goals for which they were so desirous?
 Are there ways of predicting who will best respond to daily versus every-other-day training, diets, and workout routines that could be used to ensure success for more athletes more of the time?
 Again, there are, and it has been documented.

 Attention, focus, and improved thinking are also in the domain of psychology, and much work has been done in these areas as well.
-In a prior article, I discussed how biofeedback and neurofeedback have been used to help with putting and concentration in golf (see, for example, Crews, D. L. (1989) The Influence of Attentive States of Golf Putting as Indicated by Cardiac and Electro-cortical Activity).
-Dr. David Wright has used similar techniques and feedback regarding balance to help golfers learn how to gain more control of their swings, and his work with the cognitive side of golf has helped many golfers to overcome thinking errors that have been preventing them from performing optimally (see his excellent website, Wright Balance.com, for more information on his work).
+In a prior article, I discussed how biofeedback and neurofeedback have been used to help with putting and concentration in golf.
+Dr. David Wright has used similar techniques and feedback regarding balance to help golfers learn how to gain more control of their swings, and his work with the cognitive side of golf has helped many golfers to overcome thinking errors that have been preventing them from performing optimally (see his excellent website for more information on his work).

 Pennebaker’s The Psychology of Physical Symptoms (1982) is also excellent in working with those who just want to get healthier, not necessarily set the world on fire with their athletic skill.
-For example, Pennebaker found that students in an undergraduate Physical Education class were able to run much farther in a gymnasium that had brightly colored and entertaining murals on the walls than they were able to run in a gym that had only dull gray walls with nothing on them.
-Pennebaker reasoned that, when there was nothing to divert the attention from the increased heart rate, heavier breathing, etc., that the students were experiencing in the dull gym, they were much likely to perceive themselves are tiring more quickly.
+For example, Pennebaker found that students in an undergraduate physical education class were able to run much farther in a gymnasium that had brightly colored and entertaining murals on the walls than they were able to run in a gym that had only dull gray walls with nothing on them.
+Pennebaker reasoned that when there was nothing to divert the attention from the increased heart rate, heavier breathing, etc., that the students were experiencing in the dull gym, they were much likely to perceive themselves as tiring more quickly.
 As such, it appears there are times when it is better not to be so internally focused, which almost appears to contradict what was being discussed in the previous paragraph (see above).
-Time will tell more about optimal times and ways to focus on the internal factors, and when to focus on the external ones.
+Time will tell more about optimal times and ways to focus on internal factors and when to focus on the external ones.